wearegiants/Library-Foundation/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 4. Keep sticky posts on top of the list
 5. Hide post title
 6. Maximum length of post title
+7. Show post categories
-7. Show post date
+8. Show post date
-8. Show post excerpt
+9. Show post excerpt
-9. Show number of comments
+10. Show number of comments
-10. Excerpt length
+11. Excerpt length
-11. Signs after excerpt
+12. Signs after excerpt
-12. Show posts of selected categories (or of all categories)
+13. Show posts of selected categories (or of all categories)
-13. Show post thumbnail (featured image)
+14. Show post thumbnail (featured image)
-14. Registered thumbnail dimensions
+15. Registered thumbnail dimensions
-15. Thumbnail width in px
+16. Thumbnail width in px
-16. Thumbnail height in px
+17. Thumbnail height in px
-17. Keep aspect ratio of thumbnails
+18. Keep aspect ratio of thumbnails
-18. Try to take the first post image as thumbnail
+19. Try to take the first post image as thumbnail
-19. Only use the first post image as thumbnail
+20. Only use the first post image as thumbnail
-20. Use default thumbnail if no thumbnail is available
+21. Use default thumbnail if no thumbnail is available
-21. Default thumbnail URL
+22. Default thumbnail URL

 = What users said =